code-gmc/code-gmc/README.md

 ﻿# Welcome to GMC Digital Tools ⛪✨code-gmc
-Building practical technology for churches, ministries, and the volunteers who faithfully serve them.
-Open-source software, ministry workflows, presentation resources, and documentation created to make church technology simpler, more reliable, and easier to share.
+This GitHub organization serves as the public home for GMC Digital Tools, where software, documentation, presentations, workflows, and ministry resources are developed and shared.
+We believe software is created to help churches serve people—not technology.

 ## Welcome!